Best Leverage For A Small Account ($10, $100, $200, $500, $1000)

 Stocks

-Leveraged stock trading is not as popular as in currency markets and cryptocurrency simply because the number of brokers that offer high margin trading is very few.
+Leveraged stock trading is not as popular as in currency markets and cryptocurrency simply because the number of brokers that offer high leverage trading is very few.

 Many governments have regulated this type of investing after realizing the high risks imposed on beginner traders.
 ETFs have become a very popular vehicle for stock investors and the rules for this type of product only allow for very low ratios to protect the end-users.